django-stars/backend-skeleton/{{ cookiecutter.project_slug }}/docs/docker.md

 ## Extra services that can be useful
-We didn't add them to compose file, do not overload compose file, but you can add them if you need.
+We didn't add these services by default, do not overload compose file.

 #### pgadmin
-The `pgadmin` service is an instance of the pgAdmin - PostgreSQL database management tool with nice UI that allow you to sirf database, tables, run queries, etc.
+The `pgadmin` service is an instance of the pgAdmin - PostgreSQL database management tool with nice UI that allow you to check database, tables, run queries, etc.

 ```yaml
 services: